If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Days of Instruction

-The Arizona Homeschool Law does not require you to teach a specific amount of hours/day or days/year.
+The Arizona Homeschool Law does not require your child to homeschool a specific amount of hours/day or days/year.

 The Arizona Homeschool Law does not require you to keep specific records of your homeschooling.